MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 Reactive streams can help to overcome these limitations by streaming elements from a source to a subscriber.
 When a subscriber requests data from a source, the source sends any number of results back.
 It doesn't need to send them all at once.
 The transfer happens over a period of time, whenever the source has data to send.

 In this model, the subscriber registers event handlers to process data when it arrives.
-These push-based interactions notifies the subscriber through distinct signals:
+These push-based interactions notify the subscriber through distinct signals:

 - An `onSubscribe()` call indicates that the data transfer is about to begin.
 - An `onError()` call indicates there was an error, which also marks the end of data transfer.